MyM-ModpackTeam/Civilization/README.md

 The pack contains a little of everything.
 You can master one thing or master them all.
 There are Tech, Magic, Science, Culinary, Nature, Exploration and RPG mods.

-we suggest you run this pack with 4GBs of RAM and are running java 7 or 8
+We suggest you run this pack with atleast 3GBs of RAM. recommened is 4GBs of RAM.
+You will also need to have java 8+ as some mods in this pack require it.

 ## Credits
 http://minecraft.curseforge.com/projects/civilization/relations/dependencies